ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Stack memory is tied to calls to `ChangeDepth` which typically represent function or topic invocation.
 Once that invocation is complete, all stack space allocated is cut back to its starting position.
 Stack space is typically allocated by `AllocateStack` and explicitly released via `ReleaseStack`.
 If you need an allocation but won't know how much is needed until after you have filled the space, you can use InfiniteStack and then when finished, use `CompleteBindStack` if you need to keep the allocation or `ReleaseInfiniteStack` if you don't.
 While `InfiniteStack` is in progress, you cannot safely make any more `AllocateStack` or `InfiniteStack` calls.
+There are 64-bit aligned versions of the stack allocation calls.

 Heap memory allocated by `AllocateHeap` lasts for the duration of the volley and is not explicitly deallocated.
 It will be implicitly deallocated at the end of the volley.
 But during the volley one could imagine that some heap memory is no longer in use but hasn't been freed until the end of the volley.
-(This is something that garbage collectors handle but CS has only a manual garbage collection).
+(This is something that automatic garbage collectors handle but CS has only a manual garbage collection).
+The heap allocation calls are told the size of a unit and how many, so they automatically handle needed alignment.

 Fact memory is consumed by `CreateFact` or various JSON assignment statements and lasts for the duration of the volley.

-But CS supports planning, which means backtracking, which means allocated heap memory which is nominally not pointed to anymore along the way is not "free" because the system might revert things back to some earlier state.
-This problem of free memory mostly shows up in document mode, where reading long paragraphs of text are all considered a single volley and therefore one might run out of memory.
-CS provides `^memorymark` and `^memoryfree` so you can explicitly control this while reading a document.
-And more recently provides `memorygc` which copies data from heap to stack, and then copies back only the currently used data.
+Facts can be deleted, so they are no longer visible, but their memory is not reclaimed until end of volley.

 Buffers are allocated and deallocated via `AllocateBuffer` and `FreeBuffer`.
 Typically they are used within a small block of short-lasting code, when you don't want to waste heap space and cannot make use of